baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 It can be found that the current system does not have a docker container running.

-Then, go to the decompressed folder of OpenEdge, execute the command `bin/openedge -w .` In the another terminal, observe the log of OpenEdge startup, as shown below:
+Then, step into the decompressed folder of OpenEdge, execute the command `bin/openedge -w .` In the another terminal, observe the log of OpenEdge startup, as shown below:

 ![OpenEdge startup log](../../images/setup/docker-openedge-start-centos.png)